James Francis Smith: Education and career

 Born on January 28, 1859, in San Francisco, California, Smith received a Bachelor of Science degree in 1877 from Santa Clara University and received a Bachelor of Arts degree and Master of Arts degree in 1878 from the same institution, then attended the University of California, Hastings College of the Law.
-He entered private practice in California from 1881 to 1898.
-He served in the United States Army from 1898 to 1901.
-He was the Collector of Customs for the Philippine Archipelago in Manila, Philippines from 1900 to 1901.
-He was an associate justice of the Supreme Court of the Philippines from 1901 to 1903.
-He was Secretary of Public Instruction for the United States Philippine Commission from 1903 to 1906.
-He was Vice Governor of the Philippines in 1906.
+He was in private practice in California from 1881 to 1898.

+In April 1898, Smith joined the United States Army and served in the Spanish–American War as Colonel of the 1st California Volunteer Infantry Regiment, and participated in the Capture of Guam.
+He then served in the Philippine–American War, where he served as the Collector of Customs for the Philippine Archipelago in Manila.
+Following the end of the war, Smith held a number of offices on the Philippine Commission, including Secretary of Public Instruction and Vice-Governor.
+From 1901 to 1903 he was an Associate Justice of the Supreme Court of the Philippines.
 He was Governor-General of the Philippines from 1906 to 1909.

+Smith's tenure as Governor-General saw the Philippines achieving greater territorial autonomy as and allowing for greater Filipino representation in the government.
+On March 28, 1907, Smith issued a statement claiming that the people of the Philippines had largely been "law-abiding, peaceful, and loyal to the United States" according to a 1905 census.
+After the Philippines had held its first democratic elections, he was present at the inauguration of the first Philippine Assembly on October 17, 1907.

-In 1908, after the construction of a mansion in Baguio that would serve as the colonial government seat during summertime, Smith's family became the first residents of the building, with his wife wanting to escape the heat of Manila.
-He returned to private practice from 1909 to 1910.
-In 1909 he was photographed at the Alaska Yukon Pacific Exhibition in Seattle.
+Smith's wife wanted to escape the summertime heat of Manila.
+So in 1908, he had a mansion in Baguio built as a second official residence.
+Smith's family became the first residents of the building.